 Amaro Casoni – Emilia-Romagna Region

 Casoni has over two hundred years of history and produces amari in northern Italy using locally sourced ingredients and top-secret recipes that are family heirlooms.
-If you’re looking for something to add to a Spritz or Negroni, their Aperitivo 1814 brings just the right amount of sweet and bitter orange, gentian, and juniper.
-For something that leans more into a licorice flavor, the Amaro del Ciclista (“Cyclist’s Amaro”) tastes heavenly served on ice with an orange zest.
+If you want something to add to a Spritz or Negroni, their Aperitivo 1814 brings just the right amount of sweet and bitter orange, gentian, and juniper.
+For something that leans more into a licorice flavor, the Amaro del Ciclista (“Cyclist’s Amaro”) tastes heavenly served on ice with orange zest.

 Amaro Cardamaro – Piemonte Region

 Cardamaro is a vino amaro, or wine-based amaro, that hails from a 4th-generation winemaker in the Piemonte region.
-One of its star ingredients is Nizza Monferrato or hunchback Cardoon, a winter vegetable that belongs to the artichoke family.
-The beverage pairs well with salty cheese or a charcuterie board, and since it’s wine-based you can use it in place of vermouth in other cocktails.
+One of its star ingredients is Nizza Monferrato or hunchback Cardoon, a winter vegetable from the artichoke family.
+The beverage pairs well with salty cheese or a charcuterie board; since it’s wine-based, you can use it instead of vermouth in other cocktails.

 Vecchio Amaro del Capo – Calabria Region

-The Fratelli Caffo distillery dates back to the mid-1800s, and their most well-known product is Vecchio Amaro del Capo.
-You’ll catch delicate orange blossom and chamomile, intense licorice, and refreshing peppermint.
+The Fratelli Caffo distillery dates back to the mid-1800s, and its most well-known product is Vecchio Amaro del Capo.
+You’ll catch delicate orange blossom, chamomile, intense licorice, and refreshing peppermint.
 They harvest during the peak season in Calabria for each ingredient, and macerations and infusions happen immediately — meaning you’re treated to the freshest aromas and flavors.
 Since you should always drink this one chilled, it’s an amaro ideal for a hot summer day.